geekxingyun/smart-mybatis3/README.md

 auto create a  mysql table sql statement.

-if you want to how to use it ,please visit  https://github.com/geekxingyun/SmartMybatis3/wiki/Getting-Started
+if you want to know how to use it ,please visit  https://github.com/geekxingyun/SmartMybatis3/wiki/Getting-Started